sendgrid/docs/source/User_Guide/Settings/api_keys.md

 **Name** - The name you defined for your API key.

-**API Key ID** - The way you would reference your API key for management through the API. (e.g. editing or deleting a key)
+**API Key ID** - The way you would reference your API key for management through the API. (e.g., editing or deleting a key)

 **Action** - Actions you can perform on your API keys, such as editing or deleting the key.